Nael-Studio/nael-platform/.github/INSTRUCTIONS.md

    - Each service publishes a federated subgraph using the `@nl-framework/graphql` package.
    - Update the gateway service configuration when adding or removing subgraphs.
 6. **Auth integration**
-   - Use the Better Auth wrapper module for authentication/authorization.
+   - Use the Better Auth wrapper module (REST + `BetterAuthGraphqlModule`) for authentication/authorization.
    - Place reusable guards, decorators, and policies in the `auth` package.
+   - When exposing auth flows over GraphQL, rely on the shared proxy helpers instead of duplicating HTTP logic.
 7. **MongoDB ORM**
    - Entities must extend the base auditable model to inherit `createdAt`, `updatedAt`, and soft delete (`deletedAt`).
    - Provide migration or seed scripts when introducing new collections.